MUFTY THE SQUIRREL

 Then he helped an old lady across the road.
 She didn't really want to cross the road, so Mufty had to help her back again.

 Then he found a spider caught up in a web, so he carefully pulled it out and placed it on the ground.
-The spider was a bit irritated because it had been building the web for hours.
+The spider was a bit irritated because it had been spinning that web for four hours.
 It was even more irritated when a bicycle came along and squashed it.

 As you can see, some of Mufty's good deeds didn't work too well.